The Women (2008 film): Production

 In The Women: The Legacy, a bonus feature on the DVD release of the film, Diane English discusses her 15-year struggle to bring a contemporary version of the 1939 classic film to the screen.
 She wanted to present a version in which the female characters were strong and self-reliant and supported and defended each other rather than resort to treachery and catty remarks to achieve their goals.
 Because the concept of women going to Reno in search of a divorce is archaic, she needed to eliminate this aspect of the original plot from her treatment, which necessitated deleting several characters from the story.
 One character that is not in its original form is Lucy, who in the play and original movie runs the ranch in Reno; in this version, she is seen as Mary's dog.

 English wrote the first screenplay in 1993 during hiatus from Murphy Brown.
 The following year, Julia Roberts and Meg Ryan agreed to co-produce and star, with James L. Brooks as director and a supporting cast that included Blythe Danner, Marisa Tomei, Debi Mazar, and Candice Bergen.
 In 1996, the first table reading of the script was held at Sony Pictures.
 Despite the enthusiasm of everyone involved, the project stalled amid rumors that Roberts and Ryan wanted to play the same role.
 English spent the following year revising the screenplay, during which time Brooks dropped out to direct As Good as It Gets.
 Roberts also lost interest.
 English entertained the idea of directing the film herself in 2001.
 Over the next few years, Sandra Bullock, Ashley Judd, Uma Thurman, Whitney Houston, and Queen Latifah were among those to express interest, but none were attached officially.

 After being turned down by every major Hollywood studio, English developed the project as an independent film and approached Victoria Pearman, the president of Jagged Films, singer Mick Jagger's production company, who agreed to produce the film for Picturehouse.
 Pearman offered some plot suggestions, and English put the finishing touches on the seventh and final draft of the script.
-Upon the film's completion, it was shown to executives at Warner Bros., which had absorbed Picturehouse in the interim.
+Upon the film's completion, it was shown to executives at Warner Bros.
+Pictures, which had absorbed Picturehouse in the interim.
 Unimpressed, they put the film on the back burner until the box-office success of Sex and the City convinced them there was an audience for an all-female film.

 The film was shot on location in New York City and various cities in Massachusetts.
 As with the play and 1939 film, English was careful to make sure no men appear on screen, even in long shots and crowd scenes.
 The only male character in the film is Edie's baby boy, born in the final scene of the film.